-Dr Rick Olive AM RFD qualified as a dentist in 1975 with BDSc (Hons) from the University of Queensland then undertook specialist training in orthodontics.
+Rick Olive qualified as a dentist in 1975 with BDSc (Hons) from the University of Queensland then undertook specialist training in orthodontics.
 After a further couple of years as a lecturer at UQ he entered specialist orthodontic practice in 1981 and retired in 2016.

-Dr Alex Abrahams is the Founder and Non-executive Director, Pacific Smiles Group.
+Alex Abrahams is the Founder of Pacific Smiles Group.

 Alex has overseen the development of PSG from a group of partnerships to an incorporated entity on 1 January 2003.
 Alex is a dentist with a special interest in dental implants.
 Alex is a member of the Australian Dental Association and a member of the Australian Osseointegration Society (Implants).